philrz/super/docs/language/pipeline-model.md

 ## The Special Value `this`

-In SuperPipe, there are no looping constructs and variables are limited to binding values between [lateral scopes](lateral-subqueries.md#lateral-scope).
+In SuperSQL, there are no looping constructs and variables are limited to binding values between [lateral scopes](lateral-subqueries.md#lateral-scope).
 Instead, the input sequence
 to an operator is produced continuously and any output values are derived